jwplayer/ott-web-app/docs/translations.md

 When a language is added to the `./platforms/web/public/locales` folder, the OTT Web App doesn't automatically recognize this.
 Instead, the language must first be added to the "defined languages" list.
 This is for two reasons:

-- As OTT Web App we want to be able to include many languages without enabling them all by default
+- As OTT Web App, we want to be able to include many languages without enabling them all by default
 - For each language, the display name must be defined, which is shown in the language selection menu

 Navigate to the `./platforms/web/src/i18n/config.ts` file and find the `DEFINED_LANGUAGES` constant.
 Each entry specifies the language code (or LCID string) and display name.

 > If you have added multiple languages using the LCID string identifier, each much be added to the list of defined